serkankocabas/serkankocabas.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Quantitative macroeconomist studying monetary, financial, and environmental policy using empirical analysis and quantitative (DSGE) models.

+# Interests to show in About widget
+interests:
+  - Quantitative Macroeconomics
+  - Monetary Policy
+  - Macro - Finance
+  - Climate Economics

+# Education to show in About widget
+education:
+  courses:
+    - course: Ph.D. in Economics
+      institution: Universidad Carlos III de Madrid
+      year: July 2026 (Expected)
+    - course: MRes in Economic Analysis
+      institution: Universidad Carlos III de Madrid
+      year: 2022
+    - course: MSc in Macroeconomic Policy and Financial Markets
+      institution: Barcelona School of Economics
+      year: 2017
+    - course: BSc in Economics
+      institution: Middle East Technical University
+      year: 2015

 # Social/Academic Networking
+# For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
+#   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
+#   form "mailto:your-email@example.com" or "/#contact" for contact widget.
 social:
   - icon: envelope
     icon_pack: fas